 Curious about the next “it” beverage?
 Look no further: it’s called matcha green tea — and the health benefits are astounding!

-According to the National Cancer Institute (NCI), the catechins in matcha green tea (EGCG, EGC, ECG, and EC) are so powerful that it is believed that they may actually help prevent cancer.
-(1) While it might seem outrageous that regularly drinking something as common as green tea can put you at a lesser risk, it’s not that far-fetched.
+According to the National Cancer Institute (NCI), the catechins in matcha green tea (EGCG, EGC, ECG, and EC) are so powerful that they may actually help prevent cancer.
+(8) While it might seem outrageous that regularly drinking something as common as green tea can put you at a lesser risk, it’s not that far-fetched.
 The NCI provides the following explanation:

 - The chemicals in green tea, especially EGCG and ECG, have substantial free radical scavenging capability.
 They have also been proven clinically to protect cells from DNA damage caused by reactive oxygen species.

 - Tea polyphenols have been shown to inhibit tumor cell development and induce apoptosis (cancer cell destruction) in laboratory and animal studies.

 - The catechins in green tea activate detoxification enzymes, such as glutathione S-transferase and quinone reductase.
 These enzymes are praised for preventing tumor growth.

 - Lastly, research has revealed two additional findings.
 The catechins in green tea not only protect against damage caused by ultraviolet (UV) B radiation, but also they can improve immune system function.